Namdeo Kamble

-Namdeo Chandrabhan Kamble (born: Shirpur-Washim, January 1, 1948) is an Indian Marathi-language writer, social worker, journalist and teacher.
+Namdeo Chandrabhan Kamble (born 1 January 1948, Shirpur-Washim) is an Indian Marathi-language writer, social worker, journalist and teacher.
 He was awarded the Sahitya Akademi Award in 1995 for his novel Raghav Vel.
 He was awarded Padma Shri in the field of literature and education in 2021.

-Namdeo Kamble is an Ambedkarite Dalit activist from Maharashtra, India.
-He is a Marathi Buddhist.
-He has published twenty-one books, including eight novels, four collections of poems, two collections of short stories and two fine collections, as well as character and ideological texts.
+Kamble has published twenty-one books, including eight novels, four collections of poems, two collections of short stories and two fine collections, as well as character and ideological texts.